MaxKreider/Arnold_Tongues_for_Stochastic_Oscillators/README.md

 # $Q$-functions, synchronization, and Arnold tongues for coupled stochastic oscillators

-This repository contains the code necessary to reproduce the figures in the manuscript "$Q$-functions, synchronization, and Arnold tongues for coupled stochastic oscillators" by Kreider, Lindner, and Thomas [INSERT JOURNAL HERE].
+This repository contains the code necessary to reproduce the figures in the manuscript "Q-functions, synchronization, and Arnold tongues for coupled stochastic oscillators" by Kreider, Lindner, and Thomas [INSERT JOURNAL HERE].

 All code is written and functional for MATLAB R2024b.
 One may need to install various MATLAB toolboxes for the code to run; MATLAB should give a prompt to download the appropriate toolbox, if necessary.